RicardSilva/Zu-Compiler/README.md

 # Compilers Project 2016 #

 Project for the compilers course of the 2nd semester of 2016.
-The project objective was building a compiler in C++ for the language 'Zu'.
+The project objective was to build a compiler in C++ for the language 'Zu'.
 The compiler was built using mainly visitors.

 <b>Disclaimer</b>: The project was not completely finished due to time constraints, but it is pretty close to being complete. :)